dinukaj91/rocket-chat-aws-ecs/README.md

 ### Step 1: Create the Underlying infrastructure

 First you need to bring up the aws vpc, subnets, nat gateways and internet gateways required to run the infra strcuture on.
-This can be done by running the terraform init/apply in the commands vpc/production folder
+This can be done by running the terraform init/apply in the commands vpc/production folder.

 ### Step 2:Create the ECS Cluster and other required components used by ECS